blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 - Quran
 	- Has some verses saying Allah will judge among Jews, Christians and Polytheists
 	- Also some verses saying all Jews and Christians who worship Allah will be in heaven
+		- 2:62 (But Jews cannot be, because they will all have to be killed before the Hour)
 	- Against Jews and Polytheists, Supporting Christians
 		- 5:82
 	- Against Jews and Christians